What is AWS IoT Greengrass?

 AWS IoT Greengrass Connectors allow you to easily build complex workflows on AWS IoT Greengrass without having to worry about understanding device protocols, managing credentials, or interacting with external APIs.
 AWS IoT Greengrass Connectors allow you to interact with third-party applications, on-premises software, and AWS services without writing code.
-You can re-use common business logic from one AWS IoT Greengrass device to another through the ability to discover, import, configure, and deploy applications and services at the edge.
+You can re-use common business logic from one AWS IoT Greengrass device to another through the ability to discover, import, configure, and deploy applications at the edge.
 You can also use AWS IoT Greengrass Secrets Manager to protect your keys and credentials in the cloud and at the edge.
 If an AWS IoT Greengrass Connector needs a secret to authenticate with an application or service, you can select and deploy a secret to the AWS IoT Greengrass Core as part of the AWS IoT Greengrass Connector configuration.

 How can I add an AWS IoT Greengrass Connector to an AWS IoT Greengrass group?

 AWS IoT Greengrass Connectors can be added via the “Connectors” section for each group in the AWS IoT Greengrass console.
 Once added, you configure the AWS IoT Greengrass Connector’s parameters and deploy the group to add them to your AWS IoT Greengrass Core device.

 Any AWS IoT Greengrass customer can use AWS IoT Greengrass Connectors in the AWS Management Console.

 What AWS IoT Greengrass Connectors are available?